copperwater/xNetHack/doc/xnh-changelog-6.0.md

   doesn't force the first character to be uppercase.
 Adjmonnam now calls this.
 - New function should_cleave(), which determines whether there would be peaceful monsters in the path of Cleaver.
+- Move will_weld() macro up to obj.h so that it can be used outside wield.c.